- Jul 28

 - Mowing the lawn

 Vigorous-intensity activity is when your heart rate increases and you are breathing hard enough that talking requires you to pause for breath.
 Some examples include:

 - Swimming laps

 - Riding a bike on hills

 For most people, a combination of moderate and vigorous-intensity exercise is ideal, as it balances time spent with energy expended.
 In the beginning, however, it is typically best to start with moderate-intensity activity because the body has been so depleted for so long during active addiction.
 Once you begin to get your strength and stamina back, it’s crucial to find one or more forms of exercise that you genuinely enjoy to ensure the positive habit feels more natural to sustain.
 Many people find adding a social element to their exercise activities offers extra incentive to stick to it.
 Taking a dance class, going on group hikes or participating in team sports are all examples of social physical activity.

 Start the Healing Process at Gateway Foundation

 No matter the substance misused, addiction causes profound harm to the body and mind.
 That’s why it’s critical to start your recovery with a treatment program that addresses physical and mental health to heal from drug addiction.
-Gateway Foundation understands each person develops addiction differently, and therefore needs individualized treatment to overcome their struggle with substance misuse.
+Gateway Foundation understands each person develops addiction differently, and therefore needs individualized treatment on how to recover from substance abuse.
 Our approach to addiction medicine combines proven, evidence-based methods with personalized attention and specialized treatment modalities to create a comprehensive spectrum of care.

 Gateway Foundation provides treatment services at all levels of care, whether you are a good candidate for outpatient treatment or need the dedicated care offered by residential programs.
 If you or someone you care about needs help overcoming drug or alcohol addiction, call Gateway at 877-505-4673 or request more information online.